zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## T005 - Live Trigger Result Respects Output Field Definition

-This check takes the latest task from Task History and verifies if the trigger result conforms to the output fields if you define them for your integration.
+This check takes the latest run from the Zap History and verifies whether the trigger result conforms to the output fields if you define them for your integration.
 The specific checks are: